 as the tour is outside; you are welcome to

-bring a bottle of water with you if you like;
+bring a bottle of water and camera with you

 Monday, July 7